Kirov Oblast: Hydrography

 Kirov Oblast is characterized by diverse hydrography, including numerous rivers, lakes, and reservoirs which play an essential role in its geography, economy, and ecology.
 The hydrographic network of Kirov Oblast is dominated by the Volga River basin, one of the largest river systems in Europe, but additionally encompasses the Severodvinsk.

-The rivers in Kirov Oblast are numerous, with more than 19,000 rivers and streams and spanning 66.7 kilometers.
+The rivers in Kirov Oblast are numerous, with more than 19,000 rivers and streams, and spanning 66.7 kilometres.
 Some of the most significant rivers include the Vyatka, Moloma, Cheptsa, and Kama rivers.
 The region contains approximately 4,500 lakes, many of which are of glacial origin, with a combined water surface area of 5.5 million hectares.
 These lakes provide habitats for various species of fish and birds and are often used for recreational purposes.
 The rivers and lakes of Kirov Oblast are integral to the region's natural environment and economy, providing water for agriculture, supporting fisheries, and transportation.

 History

-In the late 19th and early 20th centuries, Vyatka remained a place of exile for opponents of the tsarist regime, including many prominent revolutionary figures.
+In the late 19th and early 20th centuries, Vyatka remained a place of exile for opponents of the Russian Empire, including many prominent revolutionary figures.
 In 1920, a number of small southern and eastern districts (volosti) and villages were shifted from Vyatka as a result of the formation of the Tatar Autonomous Soviet Socialist Republic and the Mari and Votskaya (now the Udmurt Republic) autonomous regions.

 The territory did not escape the Russian Civil War and intervention of 1918–1921.
 Then between 1921 and 1922, it was hit by famine, followed by a typhus epidemic in late 1922.
 The death rate doubled during those years.
 The postwar period was accompanied by rebuilding of the province on the basis of the New Economic Policy (NEP), which consisted of free trade, entrepreneurship, and private sector stimulation.

 The country's first office of the International Organization for Aid to Fighters of the Revolution (IOAR) began operations here in January 1923.

 The administrative and territorial reforms of 1929 eliminated the old division of the country into provinces and districts (Uezd, Volost) and introduced a new system of division into regions, territories, and districts (raiony).
 Vyatka Province was abolished, and its territory became part of Nizhny Novgorod Oblast.
-The city of Vyatka became a district center.
+The city of Vyatka became a district centre.

 On 5 December 1934, the Presidium of the All-Russian Central Executive Committee (VTsIK) passed a resolution renaming the city from Vyatka to Kirov, and Kirov Oblast was formed on 7 December.
 It included the Udmurt Autonomous Region, 37 districts (raiony) of Gorki Region (which had formerly been part of Vyatka Province), as well as Sapapulsky and Votkinsky districts of Sverdlovsk Region.
 Following the adoption of the new Constitution in 1936, Kirov Territory was transformed into Kirov Region and the Udmurt Autonomous Soviet Socialist Republic (ASSR) was separated from it.

 On 30 October 1997, Kirov, alongside Astrakhan, Murmansk, Ulyanovsk, and Yaroslavl, signed a power-sharing agreement with the government of Russia, granting it autonomy.
 The agreement would be abolished on 24 January 2002.